wrightaprilm/wrightaprilm.github.io/content/posts/ISU2015SWC.md

-This week, I taught a Software Carpentry Workshop with Fany Yang and Auriel Fournier for intermediate learners in mechanical engineering.
+This week, I taught a Software Carpentry Workshop with Fan Yang and Auriel Fournier for intermediate learners in mechanical engineering.
 It had been a while since I worked with intermediate learners, but I think we all had a really good time!

 What worked: